 Just 90 minutes by bus from Tbilisi, Sighnagi feels like a world away.
 Located atop a hill in Georgia’s eastern Kakheti region, Sighnagi is synonymous with two things: scenery and wine.
 In the following Sighnagi guide, we’ll cover the best things to do and see in Georgia’s most picturesque town.

-While the sights of the city center can be seen in a single day, at least one night is recommended.
-Not only will this allow you time to soak up the town’s peaceful atmosphere, but you can also hike over to Bodbe Convent, the resting place of one of Georgia’s most important saints.
+While the landmarks of the city center can be seen in a single day, at least one night is recommended.
+With extra time, you can soak up the town’s peaceful atmosphere at a relaxed pace, while also being able to hike over to Bodbe Convent, the resting place of one of Georgia’s most important saints.

 Central Sighnagi Guide

-Given Georgia’s remarkably ancient history, Sighnagi was established surprisingly recently.
+Given Georgia’s remarkably long history, Sighnagi was established rather recently.
 The town was founded in the 18th century as a defensive base from which to repel invasions from the east, mainly Dagestan.

 But in times of peace, Sighnagi quickly became an important trading center and home to numerous merchants and craftsmen.
 Presently, the town maintains an air of tranquility, with its defensive walls making for nothing more than nice scenery.